gyu29/Pump-and-Dumper/README.md

 The Solana Token Trader is a Python-based script for performing token trading on the Solana blockchain.
 It supports token swaps, balance monitoring, and auto-trading functionalities like setting profit targets and stop losses.

-Features
+## Features:

-Swap SOL for tokens and vice versa.
+* Swap SOL for tokens and vice versa.

-Monitor token balances and trigger auto-trading actions based on profit or loss thresholds.
+* Monitor token balances and trigger auto-trading actions based on profit or loss thresholds.

-Retrieve balances for SOL and SPL tokens.
+* Retrieve balances for SOL and SPL tokens.

-Supports wallet access using private keys or seed phrases.
+* Supports wallet access using private keys or seed phrases.

-Prerequisites
+## Prerequisites:

-Python 3.8 or higher
+* Python 3.8 or higher

-Install Required Libraries:
+## Install Required Libraries:
 pip install solana spl-token base58 mnemonic

-Installation
+## Installation
 Clone the repository:

 git clone <repository_url>